 Key Things in Common of THINKCAR100, THINKDRIVER and THINKDIAG

-All three of these automotive diagnostic tools can run all ten modes of the OBD2 tests that include reading and clearing engine codes, emissions-related troubleshooting like checking the oxygen sensors, and conducting I/M readiness tests.
+All three of these automotive diagnostic tools can run all ten modes of the OBD2 tests, including reading and clearing engine codes, emissions-related troubleshooting like checking the oxygen sensors, and conducting I/M readiness tests.

 Beyond OBD2, the design, functions, and features of these three tools vary quite a bit.
 Let’s break it down so you can see what’s different between them.